-- (a) All casual employees shall have casual seniority from the date of hire upon completion of sixty (60) days worked. - (b) An employee on the casual seniority list shall not have seniority preference over an employee on the regular seniority list. - (c) A casual employee who becomes a regular employee shall have his casual hours prorated to that of a full-time employee and be given a seniority date on the regular seniority list that is backdated from the date of becoming a regular employee.

-- (d) An employee who is placed on the regular seniority list and who is subsequently placed on the casual callout list shall maintain his regular seniority date. - (e) Casual employees shall be listed by department and shall only have preference for casual work within one (1) department.
-Departments shall be RCMP, Recreation, City Hall, campground, Public Works and Fire hall. - (f) A casual employee is not used where work warrants a regular position.
+- (a) All casual employees shall accrue seniority by hours worked upon completion of 480 hours of work or have been employed by the City for six (6) months from date of hire. - (b) A casual seniority list shall be updated and printed every three (3) months. - (c) For job postings the seniority date will be determined by hours worked up to the posting's closing date. - (d) An employee on the casual seniority list shall not have seniority preference over an employee on the regular seniority list. - (e) A casual employee who becomes a regular employee shall have his casual hours prorated to that of a full-time employee and be given a seniority date on the regular seniority list that is backdated from the date of becoming a regular employee. - (f) An employee who is placed on the regular seniority list and who is subsequently placed on the casual callout list shall maintain his regular seniority date. - (g) Casual employees shall be listed by department and shall only have preference for casual work within one (1) department.
+Departments shall be RCMP, Recreation, City Hall, Public Works and Fire Rescue. - (h) A casual employee is not used where work warrants a regular position.